- Dit event is voorbij.

 Not all states have welcomed the BRI.
 India boycotted the BRI summit in May 2017, arguing that a Chinese sponsored project would undermine its sovereignty.
 Until recently, Japan has also been hesitant to sign up to the BRI, due to concerns about China’s rise leading to a decline in Japan’s regional influence.
 For its part, the European Union (EU) appears unsure how to respond to the BRI; seemingly caught between the opportunities that might arise from the BRI and a hesitancy to become involved in an alternative approach to development.
 What role can states, like India and Japan, or the EU play in the development of the BRI and is it in their interests to join?

-The LeidenAsiaCentre has assembled a panel of four experts to discuss these issues:
+The LeidenAsiaCentre has assembled a panel of three experts to discuss these issues:

 - Maaike Okano-Heijmans (EU and Japanese response to BRI) (Clingendael)